The Alexandra Resort on the beautiful Grace Bay Beach.

 The Turks and Caicos Collection

-One interesting advantage of staying the Alexandra Resort is that guests are welcome to take advantage of the amenities and dining at the counterpart Turks and Caicos Collection all-inclusive resorts on Providenciales of
+One interesting advantage of staying the Alexandra Resort is that guests are welcome to take advantage of the amenities and dining at Blue Haven Resort, which is located on the eastern side of Providenciales at the Leeward community, near the wetland nature reserve of Mangrove Cay.

 Complimentary and convenient transport between Turks and Caicos Collection Resorts is provided for guests.

-Onsite at Blue Haven are three restaurants: the gourmet Fire and Ice, Salt, which offers Italian cuisine and pizza, and Jammin’ By the Sea, a waterside grill which serves local and Caribbean dishes.
+Onsite at Blue Haven are three restaurants: the gourmet Fire and Ice, Salt Bar & Grill, which offers Italian cuisine and pizza, and Jammin’ By the Sea, a waterside grill which serves local and Caribbean dishes.
 There’s also The Market, a small grocery store and deli.

 Grace Bay Beach at the Alexandra Resort